cmdb/compliance/sql/SCHEMA_UPDATES.md

 # DB Schema Updates

-When DB Schema is updated.
-How to export / update / reimport your datas ! or Hot Schema Update in case of minor changes.
+When DB Schema (tables structure) is updated, how to export / update / reimport your datas or update tables structures directly in case of minor changes.

 ## 1. Export / Modify / Reimport